-Population growth seriously threatens global peace and stability.
-It is the primary cause of humankind’s most challenging problems, and is the major obstacle to overcoming them.
+Population growth (10,000 an hour) seriously threatens global peace and stability.
+It is the primary cause of humankind’s most challenging problems, including climate change, and the greatest obstacle to overcoming them.

 Net growth during your visit to this site: